nunocoracao/n9o.xyz/content/posts/202209-apple-sustaining-innovation/index.md

 <iframe width="100%" height="auto" src="https://www.youtube.com/embed/wGoM_wVrwng" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Sustaining Innovation
-There are three types of innovations: **Sustaining Innovations**, **Low-End disruptions**, and **New-Market disruptions**.
+On the theory of **<a target="_blank" href="https://en.wikipedia.org/wiki/Disruptive_innovation">Disruptive Innovation</a>** there are three types of innovations: **Sustaining Innovations**, **Low-End disruptions**, and **New-Market disruptions**.
 Sustaining innovation, usually happens when a company becomes a market leader and is leading technology innovation in its space.
 Organizations that reach this stage see their incentives change dramatically.

-Instead of focusing on something dramatically different and disruptive, companies end up slowing down their innovation speed and settle for providing ever-better products that can sell for ever-better profits to their very best customers.
+Instead of focusing on something different and disruptive, companies end up slowing down their innovation speed and settle for providing ever-better products that can sell for ever-better profits to their very best customers.
 I.e., the game becomes about staying on the top, not getting there.

 Ultimately, a sustaining innovation makes good products into better products, which is not a bad strategy at all.
 Sustaining innovation can be characterized in three different aspects: **performance**, **customers**, and **business model**.

 ### Performance
-This first aspect means that these types of innovations aim to increase performance in attributes most valued by the company’s most demanding customers (typically the high-end customers are the ones willing to pay more for premium features on products).
+This first aspect means that these types of innovations aim to increase performance in attributes most valued by the company’s most demanding customers (typically, the high-end customers are the ones willing to pay more for premium features on products).

 These improvements may be either a) incremental or b) breakthroughs to the product.
 Apple’s event had a couple of examples of both.
 The iPhones got slightly better with features that probably the average consumer will not need/use (e.g., do you really need a better camera to share on WhatsApp or post images on Instagram?).
 The Apple Watch Ultra was a good example of a breakthrough, in which it’s a high-end offering for premium customers of smartwatches with tons of new features.